Let's Build Resiliency from the Roots Up

 Live Music and Dancing

 The acoustics of the big red barn are incredible.
-Wait 'til you hear the incredible original music of folk artist Isaac Alexander Hill of the band The Hills & The Rivers for a solo show his orginal music and heartfelt covers of some of our favorite classics.
+Wait 'til you hear the incredible original music of folk artist Isaac Alexander Hill of the band The Hills & The Rivers for a show featuring his original music and heartfelt covers of some of our favorite classics.
 Bring your dancin shoes for the Ecstatic Dance Saturday night, a truly freeing and fun experience.

 Community